Schoenus adnatus: Taxonomy

 The southern African Schoenus were previously included within the genus Tetraria; however, we now know that the two groups are evolutionary distinct based on molecular and morphological differences.
 In 2017, several species of Epischoenus and the southern African Tetraria were transferred into Schoenus to ensure that this group of sedges is monophyletic (i.e. the genus only has closely related species).
 The southern African Schoenus can be distinguished from Tetraria species in the field by their lack of stem leaves and the absence of reticulate sheaths at the bases of the flowering stems.

 Few recent field collections of S. adnatus exist, meaning that it has been impossible to study its evolutionary relationships with the Epischoenus group of Schoenus.
 Further material is needed to be able to reassess the taxonomy of this species.

 Distribution and habitat

 Collections of Schoenus adnatus have been made from the Cape Peninsula in the Western Cape Province to the Steytlerville region in the Eastern Cape Province of South Africa.

-Schoenus adnatus has primarily been collected from both moist and dry mountainous sites, ranging between 450 to 1375 m in elevation.
+Schoenus adnatus has primarily been collected from both moist and dry mountainous sites, ranging between 450 and 1375 m in elevation.